 It doesn't have to be this way.
 We're here to help.

-We depend heavily on third party applications because it is easy.
+Most companies depend heavily on third party applications because it is easy.
 Any potential replacement for existing services must be just as easy to integrate with and use.

 Here are a few guiding principles for the projects we are building: